-- 2. Kant's second proposition (in the first section, paragraph 14) claims that the moral worth of an action comes from the maxim on which it is done.
+- 2. Kant's second proposition (in "First Section", paragraph 14) claims that the moral worth of an action comes from the maxim on which it is done.
 What is a maxim?
 Why does it give an action its moral value? - 3.
-Kant's third proposition (in the first section, paragraphs 15-16) states that actions done for the sake of duty show respect for the moral law.
+Kant's third proposition (in "First Section", paragraphs 15-16) states that actions done for the sake of duty show respect for the moral law.
 What does this mean?
 (Kant's footnote for paragraph 16 may help.) - 4.
-Putting these three propositions together (in the first section, paragraphs 17-19), Kant believes he has isolated what makes the good will good: it is the will to adhere to the principle that "I ought to never proceed except in such a way that I could also will that my maxim should become a universal law" (first section, paragraph 17).
-Use Kant's example of the false promise (in the first section, paragraph 18) to explain what this means, and how it involves a form of reasoning that is not prudential (i.e., based on one's own self-interest). - 5.
-Kant ends the first section (in paragraphs 20-22) by claiming that everyone should already be aware of what he has established there, because it all comes from "common human reason".
+Putting these three propositions together (in "First Section", paragraphs 17-19), Kant believes he has isolated what makes the good will good: it is the will to adhere to the principle that "I ought to never proceed except in such a way that I could also will that my maxim should become a universal law" ("First Section", paragraph 17).

+Use Kant's example of the false promise (in "First Section", paragraph 18) to explain what this means, and how it involves a form of reasoning that is not prudential (i.e., based on one's own self-interest).

+5. Kant ends the "First Section" (in paragraphs 20-22) by claiming that everyone should already be aware of what he has established there, because it all comes from "common human reason".
 If this is true, then why does Kant maintain that moral philosophy is still necessary?